Festivals in India: Best 10 to Experience in 2025/2026

 The most exciting tradition of Holi is the colorful feast of playing fair games.
 Thousands of people gather in open areas, throwing dry colorful powders and water-filled balloons or taking a shot with water guns at each other.
 The magical scene also comes with traditional Indian dances and music.

-Navratri is another important Hindu festival in Northern and Eastern India.
-It has two celebrations every year: Chaitra Navratri and Sharada Navratri.
+Navratri is a major Hindu festival celebrated across Northern and Eastern India, honoring Goddess Durga.
+There are two Navratris each year: Chaitra Navratri in spring and Sharada Navratri in autumn.

-The festival is dedicated to the worship of Goddess Durga, when devotees often go on a fast and come to temples for prayers.
-In Gujarat and Maharashtra, you can capture energetic Garba and Dandiya Raas dances where women in colorful chaniya playfully hit men in traditional kediyus with dandiya sticks while dancing in circles to rhythmic music.
+During Navratri, devotees often fast and visit temples to pray.
+In Gujarat and Maharashtra, you will see the energetic Garba and Dandiya Raas dances, with women in colorful chaniya cholis playfully striking men with sticks while dancing in circles to lively music.

-Ganesh Chaturthi honors the birth of the beloved elephant-headed god, Lord Ganesha, over a 10-day period, usually in August or September.
-It is celebrated on 27 August 2025.
+The Elephant God Festival is also called Ganesh Chaturthi in India.
+It honors the birth of the beloved elephant-headed god, Lord Ganesha, over a 10-day period, usually in August or September.
+It is celebrated on 14 September 2026.
 On the festival days, there are many clay-made statues of the Elephant God installed on the streets, homes, temples, and open places in the country.
 Many regions host grand processions with devotional dances and songs, especially Mumbai's Lalbaugcha Raja.

 It is the most unforgettable moment experiencing idol immersion (Visarjan), where beautifully decorated idols of Ganesh are paraded through streets and carried to the nearby rivers, finally immersed in the holy waters.